rashee1997/ai-wallgen/README.md

 </div>

 A powerful and intuitive tool for generating stunning AI wallpapers using Google's Imagen 3 model via the Gemini API.
 Create beautiful, customized desktop wallpapers with advanced artistic and technical controls.

+> **⚠️ UNDER DEVELOPMENT**: This project is currently under active development.
+Features may change, and some functionality might be incomplete or experimental.

 [Features](docs/advanced-features.md) • [Installation](#-installation) • [Usage](#-usage) • [Documentation](#-documentation)

 <!-- Trending Tags -->